cgruver/cgruver/_pages/tutorials/tekton-overview.md

    You should see your new Task listed in the output.

-1. Now let's run the Task with a TaksRun:
+1. Now let's run the Task with a TaskRun:

    ```bash
    cat << EOF | oc apply -n my-app -f -